Skip to Content

 Former Columbus

-Adam Coy was fired from the Columbus Division of Police after fatally shooting Andre Maurice Hill, 47, only seconds after the two men encountered each other on December 22, 2020.
+Coy was fired from the Columbus Division of Police after fatally shooting Hill, 47, in the early morning of December 22, 2020, authorities said.
 The shooting sparked outrage in the Ohio community.

-The shooting happened as Hill approached Coy holding an illuminated cell phone in his left hand, body camera footage shows.
+The shooting happened after Coy ordered Hill, who eventually walked from his vehicle to his acquaintance’s garage, to come out, Amlin said during Thursday’s opening statements.
+Hill, holding an illuminated cell phone in his left hand, approached Coy, body camera footage shows.

 The city of Columbus agreed in May 2021 to pay a $10 million settlement to Hill’s family, marking the highest amount the city has ever agreed to pay in such a case.

-The trial, which began Monday with jury selection in Franklin County, Ohio, was postponed indefinitely in April 2023 while Coy underwent cancer treatment, the Columbus Dispatch reported.
+The trial, which began Monday with jury selection in Franklin County, had been postponed indefinitely in April 2023 while Coy underwent cancer treatment, the Columbus Dispatch reported.

 Shooting captured on body camera footage